tawssie/EvoluSec/README.md

 # EvoluSec: Evolutionary Analysis of Protein Secondary Structures

 This repository contains the software associated with the publication:
-**Evolutionary model of protein secondary structure capable of revealing new biological relationships (2020)**
+**Evolutionary model of protein secondary structure capable of revealing new biological relationships (publicly released in February 2019 and formally published in May 2020)**

 ## Overview